 Additional financial information on all futures commission merchants is available on the CFTC’s website.
 Click here to link to the CFTC’s website.

 Click here to link to MSUSA’s CFTC Rule 1.55(o) Daily Financial Regulatory Information disclosures.

 Click below to view MSUSA’s most recent financial statements.

 j.
-Sales of Investment Products to Customers of Mizuho Bank (USA) or Mizuho Trust & Banking Co.
-(USA).
+Sales of Investment Products to Customers of Mizuho Bank (USA).

-Investment products offered through MSUSA to customers of Mizuho Bank (USA) or Mizuho Trust & Banking Co.
-(USA):
+Investment products offered through MSUSA to customers of Mizuho Bank (USA):